AI-AVATAR-BANGLADESH-LTD/docs/Terms_and_Conditions.md

 - Third-party API limitations may affect service quality or availability

 ### **4.4 Third-Party AI Services**
+**MANDATORY THIRD-PARTY DATA SHARING NOTICE:**

-- We utilize both proprietary and third-party AI APIs to provide services
+- **We utilize both proprietary and third-party AI APIs to provide services**
-- Third-party services include but are not limited to OpenAI, Google AI, and other AI providers
+- **Third-party services include but are not limited to OpenAI, Google AI, Anthropic, Microsoft Azure AI, Amazon AWS AI, and other AI service providers**
+- **BY USING OUR APP, YOU EXPLICITLY CONSENT TO YOUR DATA BEING SHARED WITH THESE THIRD-PARTY AI SERVICES**

+**What Data is Shared:**
+- **All user inputs including text, images, questions, and prompts are transmitted to third-party AI services**
+- **Generated content and responses may be processed by multiple third-party providers**
+- **User interaction patterns and usage data may be shared for service optimization**
+- **Account information may be shared as required for service provision**

+**Third-Party Processing Rights:**
+- **Third-party AI providers may use your content to improve their models and services**
+- **We cannot control or guarantee the privacy practices of third-party AI providers**
+- **Third-party providers may retain your data according to their own policies**
+- **Your content may be used for training AI models by third-party providers**

+**Service Dependencies:**
 - Service interruptions may occur due to third-party provider issues
 - We are not responsible for third-party service limitations or failures
-- Third-party terms of service may apply to certain features
+- Third-party terms of service may apply to certain features and override our terms
-- Data processing may occur through third-party AI providers with appropriate safeguards
-- Users acknowledge that their content may be processed by external AI services
-- We implement data protection measures when using third-party APIs
 - Third-party API rate limits may affect service availability
 - Changes in third-party API pricing or terms may affect our service offerings
+- **No refunds will be provided for third-party service issues or data handling concerns**

+**User Acknowledgment:**
+- **Users acknowledge and accept that their content will be processed by external AI services**
+- **Users waive any claims related to third-party AI data processing**
+- **Users understand that third-party AI services are beyond our control**
+- **Continued use of the app constitutes ongoing consent to third-party data sharing**

 ### **4.5 API Dependencies and Service Continuity**
 - Our services rely on multiple external APIs and may be affected by their availability